Ectopic Pregnancy: Causes, Symptoms & Treatments

 Complications and Future Fertility

-If untreated, an ectopic pregnancy can cause severe internal bleeding and can be life-threatening.
+If untreated, an Ectopic Pregnancy can cause severe internal bleeding and can be life-threatening.
 However, with timely medical care, most women recover fully.

 Fertility after an ectopic pregnancy depends on: